 Summary of How to Get a Home Improvement Loan

 This article offers advice for acquiring a home improvement loan.
-Included in our guide are specifics about multiple types of home renovation funding so that homeowners can make an educated choice about which loan type is best for their situation.
-Possible loan requirements and fees, what to look for in a contractor and the standard steps of the loan application process are also detailed.
+Our guide includes specifics about multiple types of home renovation funding so that homeowners can make an educated choice about which loan type is best for their situation.
+We also explain possible loan requirements and fees, what to look for in a contractor and the standard steps of the loan application.

 Our section on tailoring your home renovation plan to your financial situation may be helpful to homeowners on a tight budget.
-We’ve also included a list of non-loan funding sources for those who may not yet be ready to commit to a home renovation loan.
+We’ve also included a list of non-loan funding sources for those not yet ready to commit to a home renovation loan.